-- 1.1 In general, the provincial conservation authority or environment affairs department ("the relevant provincial authority") 38 will initiate the process of declaring a bioregion, co-ordinate the development of the bioregional plan, and submit the final draft plan to the MEC to be published once the MEC has obtained the concurrence of the Minister. - 1.2 However, if another organisation or agency (such as an NGO or a municipality) wishes to develop a bioregion and bioregional plan, this can be done but there should be close collaboration with the relevant provincial authority. - 1.3 If a bioregion falls within a province or covers one province, the bioregional plan should in general be submitted to the relevant MEC rather than the Minister.
+- 1.1 In general, the provincial conservation authority or environment affairs department ("the relevant provincial authority") 50 will initiate the process of declaring a bioregion, co-ordinate the development of the bioregional plan, and submit the final draft plan to the MEC to be published once the MEC has obtained the concurrence of the Minister. - 1.2 However, if another organisation or agency (such as an NGO or a municipality) wishes to develop a bioregion and bioregional plan, this can be done but there should be close collaboration with the relevant provincial authority. - 1.3 If a bioregion falls within a province, the bioregional plan should in general be submitted to the relevant MEC rather than the Minister.
 The MEC will publish the plan with the concurrence of the Minister. - 1.4 If a bioregion straddles two provinces, then both provincial authorities must be involved, and both MECs must jointly submit the bioregional plan to the Minister. - 1.5 Before submitting the plan to the MEC or Minister, the relevant provincial authority or other relevant party must take appropriate steps to ensure that the

-38 Different provinces have different arrangements for carrying out their conservation function.
+50 Different provinces have different arrangements for carrying out their conservation function.
 KZN and the Western Cape have provincial conservation agencies that have a mandate to work throughout the province, not just in protected areas.
 Free State, Gauteng, Limpopo and the Northern Cape have the conservation function integrated in the provincial environment affairs department.
-The Eastern Cape, Mpumalanga and North West Province have provincial environment affairs department.
-The Eastern carrying out the conservation function in the rest of the province.
+The Eastern Cape, Mpumalanga and North West Province have provincial parks agencies or parks boards that have a mandate to work only in protected areas, with the provincial environment affairs department carrying out the conservation function in the rest of the province.
 Provincial parks agencies or boards do not always fall under the provincial environment affairs department but can fall under economic affairs or tourism.
 This means that in some cases there are two MECs concerned with conservation issues in a province.
 In such cases, the respective roles of the provincial parks agency or board and the provincial environment affairs department in relation to the development of a bioregional plan needs to be determined on a case by case basis.
 It must however be borne in mind that the Biodiversity Act gives the MEC "for environmental affairs" in the province the responsibility for publishing bioregional plans and undertaking the other functions outlined in the Biodiversity Act.

 bioregional plan is not in conflict with the IDP(s) and other relevant plans (as discussed in Chapter 4).
-These steps must include appropriate consultation with all affected municipalities.39
+These steps must include appropriate consultation with all affected municipalities.
+51

-2. Step-by-step_guide
+2. Step-by-step guide